dortania/OpenCore-Install-Guide/extras/troubleshooting.md

 Other other possible problem is IRQ conflicts, Clover has plenty of different fixes that it can apply without you directly setting them.
 This makes it much more difficult when converting from Clover to OpenCore though luckily CorpNewt's also got a fix: [SSDTTime](https://github.com/corpnewt/SSDTTime)'s FixHPET option

+# "Waiting for Root Device" or Prohibited Sign error

 * Gernally seen as a USB error, couple ways to fix:
    * if you're hitting the 15 port limit, you can temporarily get around this with `XhciPortLimit` but for long term use we recommend making a [USBmap](https://github.com/corpnewt/USBMap).
 CorpNewt also has a guide for this: [USBmap Guide](https://usb-map.gitbook.io/project/)
    * Other issue can be that certain firmwares won't pass USB ownership to macOS, to fix this we can enable `ReleaseUsbOwnership`.
 Clover equivalent is `FixOwnership`